Meet Our Team

 Ph.D. in progress, University of California, Irvine

 Manuella was born in Brazil and raised in the San Francisco Bay Area.
-She completed her Bachelor's degree in neuroscience at the Johns Hopkins University, followed by advanced training at JHU’s School of Education.
-She then worked as a middle school science teacher in Baltimore’s inner city public school system.
-This experience was a major influence that motivated Manuella to take on the role of leading the CNLM’s outreach and education programs.
+She completed her Bachelor's degree in neuroscience at the Johns Hopkins University, and Master's Degree in Social Ecology with a focus on neuroscience education.
+Before joining UCI as the CNLM's Director of Outreach and Education, Manuella taught middle school science in Baltimore’s inner city public school system.
 Manuella is also working toward earning a doctoral degree at the UCI School of Social Ecology where her research focuses on the impact of university-community partnerships on the diversity of the STEM pipeline and workforce.

 Ph: (949) 824-5193 | Email: firstname.lastname@example.org | Office: 309 QRL

 Raymond D. Villareal, Ed.S., NCSP